-How to Submit your required Student Forms:
+How do I submit my required Student Forms:

-As of September 1, 2010 I Drive Smart tracks all required student forms via our on-line Event Management System.
+A: As of September 1, 2010 I Drive Smart tracks all required student forms via our on-line Event Management System.
 As a student progresses through both in-class and behind-the-wheel training, all data are entered by individual instructors which will automatically populate onto the appropriate form.
 Students only have to manage their Maryland Classroom Student Answer Sheet contained in your issued Student Manual.
 This sheet along with your book should be brought to all in-class training sessions so all answers, scores and instructor signatures can be documented.
 The answer sheet also serves as the student's receipt of attendance.
 DO NOT MISPLACE THIS ANSWER SHEET.
 All other documents are handled by the I Drive Smart Event Management System.
-Students and Parents can view student scores and attendance by logging into their user account after each session.
+Students and Parents can view student scores and attendance by logging into the User Account after each session.

-Step One: Once notified via the student's user account, the student should download, print and view all forms.
+Step One: Once notified via the student's User Account, the student should download, print and view all forms.